nxgtw/go-ipc/README.md

 * Pure Go implementation, no cgo is required.
-* Works on Linux, OSX, FreeBSD, and Windows.
+* Works on Linux, OSX, FreeBSD, and Windows (both x86 and x86-64).
 * Support of the following mechanisms:
     - fifo (all supported platforms)
     - memory mapped files (all supported platforms)